widefix/actual_db_schema/README.md

 - install the gems with single command `BUNDLE_GEMFILE=Gemfile.local bundle install`
 - alternatively, define the environment variable in your shell profile or .env file `export BUNDLE_GEMFILE=Gemfile.local` and then install with `bundle install`

-Enjoy the gems that have been installed locally just for you.
-Remember, the changes in the Gemfile have not been committed, and the gems are not installed for anyone else.
-Don’t forget to add these lines to your `.gitignore` file:
+The changes made in the local Gemfile should not be committed.
+Therefore, add it to `~/.gitignore` file.
+Note, it's a global config to eliminate any commits into the repo:

 ```
 Gemfile.local